serpuhovvv/b_logger/README.md

     @staticmethod
     def known_bug(description: str, url: str = None):
         """
-        Mark the test as having a known bug or apply it to current step.
+        Add known bug for Test or Step

         Usage:
-            @blog.known_bug(
-                'Fake Bug Description or Name',
+            @blog.known_bug(                                                        <-- Will be added for a Test 'Test Bug 1',
                 'https://link-to-your-bug/1.com'
             )

-            or

-            with blog.step('Step 1'):
+            def test_main_functionality():
-                blog.known_bug('Fake Bug for a step', 'https://link-to-your-bug/2.com')
+                blog.known_bug('Test Bug 2', 'https://link-to-your-bug/2.com')      <-- Will be added for a Test

+                with blog.step('Step Title'):
+                    blog.known_bug('Step Bug', 'https://link-to-your-bug/3.com')    <-- Will be added for a Test and a Step
         """
         runtime.apply_known_bug(description, url)